 Sometimes today, when my daughter drives me nuts, I think of how silent she was that first week and how I yearned just to hear her cry.

-Sometimes when her stubborn streak is enough to send me for buckets of chocolate, I thank Gd for that fighting spirit that I believe kept her alive.
+Sometimes when her stubborn streak is enough to send me for buckets of chocolate, I thank God for that fighting spirit that I believe kept her alive.

 Sometimes when I question my instincts, I recall that without them I would never have gone to the hospital that night.

-Sometimes when I question the world, I remember the doctors who saved her life and how they were there just on that night, just when we needed them.
+Sometimes when I question the world, I remember the doctors who saved her life and how God made sure they were there just on that night, just when we needed them.

 Our daughter was released on Tisha B’Av.
 Since then, the nine days have a very different feeling for me.
 They are days that give me back some perspective, some humility and some hope.
 Since then, Tisha B’Av is a mini redemption for our family.